containrrr/watchtower/SECURITY.md

 ## Reporting a Vulnerability

-Critical vulnerabilities that might open up for external attacks are best reported directly either to simme@arcticbit.se or nils@piksel.se.
+Critical vulnerabilities that might open up for external attacks are best reported directly to nick@nickfedor.com.
-We'll always try to get back to you as swiftly as possible, but keep in mind that since this is a community project, we can't really leave any guarantees about the speed.
+I'll always try to get back to you as swiftly as possible, but keep in mind that since this is a personal fork of a community project, I can't really leave any guarantees about the speed.

 Non-critical vulnerabilities may be reported as regular GitHub issues.